 Enjoy a self-guided tour around beautiful Seneca Lake.
 Pick up your gift item at your chosen starting winery then start sampling chocolates, or foods prepared with chocolate, creatively paired with wine.
 Over the 2-1/2 day event, visit 30 unique participating wineries and enjoy a weekend of fun and relaxation.
 And with the event's proximity to Valentine's Day, spending the weekend with a loved one, sampling wine and eating an diverse variety of chocolate and chocolate-themed dishes, there is no better way to your love for each other than by enjoying this weekend-long event, together.
-Regular tickets purchased in advance are $35 per person.
-As of 2/18/15, this event is now completely sold out.
+Regular tickets purchased in advance are $40 per person.

 Advance Ticket Prices

 Click here to purchase tickets.